aravinthakshan/federated-recommendation/README.md

-Here's a **README.md** file for your project, which outlines the purpose, setup, and usage of your federated learning-based recommendation system.

----

 # Federated Recommender System

 A federated learning-based recommendation system where a central model trains and updates based on aggregated user data without compromising privacy.
 Users receive personalized recommendations locally, while the central server learns across clients to improve model accuracy.